Skip to main content

 promptfoo eval will run each test case against both models, allowing us to compare their performance.

-Controlled decoding
+Controlled Decoding

 Several open-source projects such as Guidance and Outlines make it possible to control LLM outputs in a more fundamental way.